Centro Storico West/Campus Martius

 Pantheon means "temple for all the gods" and that is exactly what it was until 609 when it was converted into a church.
 It is famous for it's dome with a hole on the top, called the Oculus, where sunlight ("the light of God") is shining down on the floor on sunny days.

 There have been 2 earlier versions of the temple on the site, but the current version of Pantheon, ordered by emperor Hadrian, was completed in 125AD.
-Brick walls and marble columns as well as the tombs of the famous artist Raphael and several Italian kings can be found here.
+Brick walls and marble columns as well as the tombs of the famous painter/architect Raphael and several Italian kings (like Vittorio Emanuele II) can be found here.

 The Corinthian columns at the portico (entrance) were carried all the way from Egypt!
-The dome is 43m high and Pantehon had the world's largest dome until 1436.
-Pantheon is a magnificent temple built more than 1800 years ago, standing at Piazza della Rotunda, a square that was named after the building.
-Today it is a reminder of the Roman Empire and is one of the best preserved Roman buildings in the world.
+The dome is 43m high and Pantheon had the world's largest dome until 1436 (when a church in Florence got a larger dome).